5jt/dyalog-cookbook/manuscript/08-Testing.md

 * We described in line 1 as thoroughly as possible what the test case is doing.
 The reason is that this line is later the only way to tell this test case from any other.

   In other words, it is really important to get this right.
-And if you cannot describe in a single line what the test case is doing, it may be doing too much.
+If you cannot describe in a single line what the test case is doing, it may be doing too much.

 * We set `⎕TRAP` so that any error 999 will stop the interpreter with a deliberate error; we will soon see why and what for.